nolsto/beets-follow/README.rst

 All matched items will have their album artist (if one exists) added to muspy.

-If no query is included, all artists in your library will be added to muspy.
+If no query is included, all album artists in your library will be added to muspy.

 unfollow
 ~~~~~~~~